def324/sunside/README.md

 - Select a departure and arrival airport.
 - Enter local departure and arrival date/times (in each airport’s local time).
+- Optionally auto-estimate the arrival time from route distance.
 - Visualize the great-circle flight path on a world map.
-- Scrub through the flight timeline and see:
+- Scrub through (or play) the flight timeline and see:
   - Where the aircraft is along the route.
   - Day/night regions of the Earth (terminator).
   - Position of the sun (subsolar point).
-  - Which side of the aircraft the sun is shining on over time.
+  - Sunlight at the aircraft (day/twilight/night + left/right/ahead/behind when visible).

 This repository contains the full implementation: **core logic**, a **Svelte UI**, **data prep scripts**, and **tests**.